SeiryuZ/HemeWeb/proposal/README.md

       At this point, there are two possible extensions available for HemeWeb.
 They are the domain definition step or post-processing step.
 Both of these steps need different technical expertise to complete the integration.
 I will decide on the project execution on which function I should tackle.
 This decision will depend on the difficulty, and remaining time for the project.
 However, it has to emphasized that even without this step, HemeWeb can still work just fine.

-* **Evaluation**

-  I will evaluate this project by employing a usability testing.
-This test will be developed by following DECIDE framework outlined in this book [30].
-This framework will require me to first determine the usability goals.
-These usability goals will shape the evaluation part of the project.
-Second, to Explore the questions.
-I will have to articulate the usability questions for the test.
-Third, I have to choose the appropriate evaluation method for this project.
-Will interview, questionnaires, or observation be enough for evaluating this project?
-Or we need combination of the methods?
-Fourth, to Identify potential issues with the evaluation.
-Fifth, Decide about ethical issues.
-And last, evaluate, interpret, and present the gathered data.

-  Following this framework, I have derive a plan to evaluate the project.
-Two groups of users will be selected for this test.
-They are doctors / scientists, and peers from informatics schools.
-These testers will try to run HemeLB using both the current and proposed approaches.
-I will then observe the testers interaction with the system.
-Taking note of difficulties and time needed to complete the scenario.
-After running both approaches, I will then ask testers to fill out questionnaires.
-These questionnaires will be a closed-questions questionnaires measuring their experience in using the software.
-Information gathered from this test will then be analyzed and used to measure success.

 * **Risks**